XuminGaoGithub/XuminGaoGithub.github.io/_pages/Spot_based_studies.md

 ## Acknowledgements
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 This work was supported by the Engineering and Physical Sciences Research Council and AgriFoRwArdS CDT [EP/S023917/1].
-Thanks to the support of the University of Lincoln.
+Thanks to the support of the University of Lincoln and Wageningen University & Research.
 </p>